 Smartphones can pick up radio-frequency identification (RFID) and near field communication (NFC) without a WiFi connection.
 Retailers can place tiny transmitters into things like smart barcodes to push information to nearby smartphone users.

-In our definitive guide to Tracking Performance, our digital marketing experts show you everything you need to know about Google Analytics, Google Search Console, organic performance, and paid services.
+In our intro guide to Tracking Performance, our digital marketing experts show you the basics about Google Analytics, Google Search Console, organic performance, and paid services.

 We don’t keep secrets.
 In our comprehensive DIY guide, we’ll demystify paid media marketing and teach you how to run your own remarketing campaigns, search campaigns, Google video campaigns, and more.
-We’ll show you how to set up great campaigns, write compelling copy, and track the success of your marketing efforts.Check Out Our Publications
+We’ll show you how to set up great campaigns, write compelling copy, and track the success of your marketing efforts.Level Up Now